glpaparelli/competitive-programming/notes/cp-notes.md

 			if heights[left] > left_max
 				left_max = heigths[left] // cant store water
 			else
+				// add to the result the amount of warer
-				result += left_max - heights[left]
+				// that can be kept over the position left result += left_max - heights[left]
 			left += 1
 		else // shift right